-Primary Care Provider (PCP) -The doctor or other provider you see first for most health problems.
+Primary Care Provider] (PCP) -The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
+Prior Authorization -Approval in advance to get services or certain drugs.
+Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary.